harness/developer-hub/docs/feature-flags/ff-onboarding/ff-getting-started/feature-flag-best-practices.md

 ### Flag use cases

-Decide on what the flagwill be used for and how it will be used by your team, remember to think about the following:
+Decide on what the flag will be used for and how it will be used by your team, remember to think about the following:

 * The purpose of the flag, for example, if it will be used for a feature release, experiment, or to give particular users certain permissions.
-* Who the flagwill be toggled on and off for.
+* Who the flag will be toggled on and off for.
-* When the flagwill be toggled on and off.
+* When the flag will be toggled on and off.
-* Which environments you’ll use the flagin.
+* Which environments you’ll use the flag in.
-* Whether the flagwill be temporary or permanent.
-For example, if you’re testing a new feature, you might create a temporary flagthat you can later delete after the feature has been successfully released.
-A permanent flagcould be used for daily operations such as ensuring only users with certain roles have access to features.
+* Whether the flag will be temporary or permanent.
+For example, if you’re testing a new feature, you might create a temporary flag that you can later delete after the feature has been successfully released.
+A permanent flag could be used for daily operations such as ensuring only users with certain roles have access to features.
-* If the flagwill impact any other flags you have already created, or if any other flags will impact the new flagyou’re creating.
+* If the flag will impact any other flags you have already created, or if any other flags will impact the new flag you’re creating.
 * Whether you need a simple Boolean flag, or a Multivariate flag.
-If there is a chance your flagwill need to have more than two variations in the future, it’s best to create a Multivariate flagto give yourself the flexibility to add more variations later.
+If there is a chance your flag will need to have more than two variations in the future, it’s best to create a Multivariate flag to give yourself the flexibility to add more variations later.

 ### Default flag variation